 "We're trying to manage bills as a student, and it's really hard," she said.
 "This is a great opportunity for students."

-Stocking the room with 8,000 pounds of food, all donations, doesn't happen overnight.
+Stocking the room with 8,000 pounds of food, all donated, doesn't happen overnight.
 It's been several years in the making.
-Staff member and student Rebecca Corejo worked with UTSA on the project for two years.
+Staff member and student Rebecca Conejo worked with UTSA on the project for two years.

-"This is a new idea for UTSA and San Antonio," Corejo said.
+"This is a new idea for UTSA and San Antonio," Conejo said.

-Corejo researched alongside UTSA staff, learned how to take inventory and most importantly how to get donations.
+Conejo researched alongside UTSA staff, learned how to take inventory and, most importantly, how to get donations.
 It was hard work, but she said she did it all for her peers.

 "There's a lot of stigma that college students are broke," she said, "that we're living off Ramen noodles, but it's the reality."